sunil16/Direct-to-S3-Image-Uploads-in-Rails-With-SecureRandom-uuid/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

 In Short:

 git clone https://github.com/railstutorial/sample_app_rails_4.git

 cd sample_app_rails_4

 $ bundle install --without production
 $ rake db:migrate
 $ rails s